MetPX/sarracenia/docs/source/Contribution/Documentation.rst

 Why rST?
 --------

 `reStructuredText`_ was chosen primarily as it supports the auto-creation of a table of contents with the '``.. contents::``' directive.
 Like many other markup languages, it also supports inline styling, tables, headings and literal blocks.

+In Jupyter Notebooks, unfortunately, only Markdown is supported, elsewhere RST is great.

 Localization
 ~~~~~~~~~~~~